Looking for a mileage log template for Excel? We have you covered. Download this free Excel mileage log to manually keep track of your miles.

 Make sure you’re logging all your drives, including business, personal and commuting miles.
 When you’re in front of a computer, transfer that information into the spreadsheet.

 If it’s a business drive, put “business” in the purpose column.
-Next to it, put the details of that business trip.
+Next to it, enter the details of that business trip.
 For example, this could be “Meeting with ABC client” or “picking up supplies from Costco.”

 Enter the location your drove and then the total miles.
 If it’s business mileage, the template will automatically calculate your potential deduction based on the Standard Mileage Rate.